mikeobrien/Bender/README.md

 var deserializer = new Deserializer(new Options {...});
 ```

-Or you can use the configuration dsl by calling the static factory method:
+Or you can use the configuration DSL by calling the static factory method:

 ```csharp
 var serializer = Serializer.Create();